narration/narration/README.md

 ## Structure

-### Presentation

-This presentation layer should contain everything related to User Interface.
-TODO...

 ### Application

 The application logic is where you implement all use cases that depend on a given front end.
 It delegates the execution of business rules to the domain layer. **Keep this layer thin**.